 One of the more visible examples of forward momentum in the compact equipment industry is the continuing development of excavator and loader attachments.

 Versatile attachments have always been designed to enhance equipment fleets and help reduce labor.
 While that likely won’t change, it is important to note that advancing technology means that today’s compact machine operators benefit from improvements designed to increase accuracy, efficiency and attachment management.

 Grade and Depth Control for Excavators

-New advances offer speed, efficiency, accuracy.
+Advances offer speed, efficiency and accuracy.

 - Using a series of sensors connected to an instrument panel inside the cab to precisely track the location of the bucket teeth as the bucket, boom and arm move.